 When it comes to shatters, producers typically rely on hydrocarbons like butane (and sometimes CO2) to pull the cannabinoids from the source material.
 A secondary process, called vacuum oven purging, evaporates the final solvents and much of the lingering moisture to form a glass-like texture.
 Some producers also rely on a rosin extraction press to produce shatter, but this is less common.

-The terpene profile in the original material, and what remains following the extraction, predict final consistency and texture.
+The terpene profile in the original material and what remains following the extraction predict final consistency and texture.
 Shatters contain lower moisture levels and lower terpenes than other concentrates.

 Wax, also known as budder or frosting, has a much softer consistency than shatter.
-This concentrate ranges in texture from a soft icing to creamy budder to sticky candle wax.
+This concentrate ranges in texture from soft icing to creamy budder to sticky candle wax.
 Again, like shatter, it is typically produced through solvent-based extractions, with the major difference in consistency appearing during the final stages of the process.

-Budders achieve the creamy, whipped-like consistency because they are agitated during the cooldown stage.
+Budders achieve a creamy, whipped-like consistency because they are agitated during the cooldown stage.
 Whipping for several hours post-extraction helps evaporate the final solvent molecules, removes additional moisture, and preserves more terpenes than through a shatter process.

-Typical methods for producing HTFSE include using fresh, flash-frozen plant material, light solvents, and super low temperatures.
+Typical methods for producing HTFSE include using fresh, flash-frozen plant material, light solvents, and super-low temperatures.
 Both live resin and terp sauce are examples of HTFSE.

 Live resin concentrates speak more about the original plant material than they do about the extraction process.
 Typically, cannabis concentrates come from dried and cured plant material.
 Live resins, on the other hand, come from fresh, flash-frozen plant material.

-Harvested at peak potency, flash freezing fresh material locks in volatile terpenes and cannabinoids that may get lost through the curing process.
+Harvested at peak potency, flash-freezing fresh material locks in volatile terpenes and cannabinoids that may get lost through the curing process.
 Live resins are classified HTFSE thanks to their high terpene content.
 Another difference between live resins and other cannabinoid-focused concentrates is the extraction temperature.
 Lightweight hydrocarbons make it possible to extract at super cold temperatures to preserve the most volatile of terpenes within the final product.

 Sauce is an extraction with many faces and is all about terpene preservation.
 It is known as terp sauce, diamonds, or simply “The Sauce.”
-The consistency, like the name suggests, is quite liquidy, or saucy.
+The consistency, like the name suggests, is quite liquidy or saucy.
 Depending on the cannabinoid profile and stage of extraction, it may also contain crystalline structures (THCa), which is where it gets the nickname Diamonds.